Small modular reactor: Hope of enhanced safety and reduced costs

 Proponents claim that SMRs would be less expensive due to the application of standardized modules that could be industrially produced off-site in a dedicated factory.
 SMRs do, however, also have economic disadvantages.
 Several studies suggest that the overall costs of SMRs are comparable with those of conventional large reactors.
 Moreover, extremely limited information about SMR modules transportation has been published.
 Critics say that modular building will only be cost-effective for a high number of the same SMR type, given the still remaining high costs for each SMR.
 A high market share is thus needed to obtain sufficient orders.

 Contribution to the net zero emissions pathways

-In February 2024, the European Commission recognized SMR technology as an important contributor to decarbonization as part of EU Green Deal.
+In February 2024, the European Commission recognized SMR technology as an important contributor to decarbonization as part of the EU Green Deal.

-In its pathway to reach global net zero emissions by 2050, the International Energy Agency (IEA) considers that worldwide nuclear power should be multiplied by two between 2020 and 2050.
+In its pathway to reach global net zero emissions by 2050, the International Energy Agency (IEA) considers that worldwide nuclear power should be doubled between 2020 and 2050.
 Antonio Vaya Soler, an expert from the Nuclear Energy Agency (NEA), agrees that although renewable energy is essential to fight global warming, it will not be sufficient to achieve net zero emissions and nuclear energy capacity should be at least doubled.

-To produce the same electrical power as the ~ 400 large nuclear power reactors in the world today, BASE, the German Federal Office for the Safety of Nuclear Waste Management, warns that it would be necessary to build several thousands to tens of thousands of SMRs.
+To produce the same electrical power as the ~ 400 large nuclear power reactors in the world today, BASE, the German Federal Office for the Safety of Nuclear Waste Management, warns that it would be necessary to build several thousand to tens of thousands of SMRs.